PolVilniusTech/public.incident.reporting.timeline.md/timeline/RandomCorner.md

 ```
 ##### I nnocent

 This Service [europa.eu](https://eur-lex.europa.eu/LT/legal-content/summary/dual-use-export-controls.html) provide information about dual purpose Products use, e.g. in Telecommunication and Information Security Segment.
-In Lithuania produced dual purpose Products according this Article [lrv.lt](https://eimin.lrv.lt/lt/ziniasklaidai/naujienos/ekonomikos-ir-inovaciju-ministerija-tikslinamos-dvejopo-naudojimo-prekiu-eksporto-kontroles-priemones/) by manufacturing Companies should be controled for export and re-export.
-The Article [lrmuitine.lt](https://lrmuitine.lt/web/guest/verslui/apribojimai/strateginesprekes) include  the Rule of licensing that should be aquired by Entities, that export and re-export such Products.
+In Lithuania produced dual purpose Products according this Article [lrv.lt](https://eimin.lrv.lt/lt/ziniasklaidai/naujienos/ekonomikos-ir-inovaciju-ministerija-tikslinamos-dvejopo-naudojimo-prekiu-eksporto-kontroles-priemones/) by manufacturing Companies gonna be controled for export and re-export.
+The Article [lrmuitine.lt](https://lrmuitine.lt/web/guest/verslui/apribojimai/strateginesprekes) include the Rule of licensing that must be aquired by Entities, that export and re-export such Products.
 Apart of License are required to provide needed of Documents.
 EU Regulations are taken into an Account.
 ```

 ```